-As the lifeboat came in sight of the Mullet on that summer Tuesday morning, the crew was directed into Broadhaven Bay by the officer-in-charge of Erris Head LOP, Corporal Pat Reilly, landing at Ballyglass harbour, where they were met by local fishermen, the Gardai and Belmullet hotelier, Andrew J. Valkenburg of the Shipwrecked Mariners Society.
-The Society helped merchant navy survivors throughout the war, providing clothes, food and paying for travel expenses.
-On arrival in Belmullet Hospital, the 36 survivors from Clan Menzies were checked by local doctors and cared for by the nursing staff.
-Food and clothing was supplied by Mr. Valkenburg.
+As the lifeboat came in sight of the Mullet on that summer Tuesday morning, the crew was directed into Broadhaven Bay by the officer-in-charge of Erris Head LOP, Corporal Pat Reilly, landing at Ballyglass harbour, where they were met by local fishermen, the Gardai and Belmullet hotelier, Andrew J. Valkenburg of the Shipwrecked and Mariners Royal Benevolent Society.
+The Society helped merchant navy survivors throughout the war, providing clothes, and food and paying for travel expenses.
+On arrival at Belmullet Hospital, the 36 survivors from Clan Menzies were checked by local doctors and cared for by the nursing staff.
+Food and clothing were supplied by Mr. Valkenburg.

 Just as the Erris Head coast-watchers were rescuing the first lifeboat, a passing Irish vessel, S.S.
 Kyleclare, Master Captain J. McKeegan of the Limerick Steamship Company, came to the aid of the second lifeboat.

 Kyleclare was on passage from Galway to Ballina, when she spotted the lifeboat, crowded with survivors from the Scottish ship, off Blackrock.
 Kyleclare took 52 men on board, comprising 14 officers, (13 English and one Scottish) and 38 Natal Indians, and landed them safely at Enniscrone Pier at 8pm that evening where they were met by Dr. C.S.
 O’Connor, Enniscrone, agent of the Shipwrecked and Mariners Royal Benevolent Society, and members of the recently formed Enniscrone branch of the Red Cross.
 Two of the crew were injured and had to be removed to Ballina District Hospital., Reflecting the prejudices that prevailed at that time, the officers were accommodated in local hotels while the “Lascars”, the Natal Indians were put up in Enniscrone National School.
 All the survivors departed by bus to Ballina the next day where they took the train to Dublin.
 Later, the British government expressed its thanks and appreciation for the rescues in a letter, dated November 2, 1940.